mokyen/okyensourcesoftware/docs/godbolt_cmake_gtest.md

 ### Understanding the Issue

-Compiler Explorer's strength lies in its support for numerous compilers and libraries.
+Among Compiler Explorer's greatest strengths lies is its support for numerous compilers and libraries.
 However, this variety can lead to compatibility issues:

 1. **Pre-built Libraries**: CE uses pre-built versions of libraries like Gtest, installed using Conan.
 2. **Location of Libraries**: These pre-built Gtest libraries are typically located at `/app/googletest/lib/libgtest_maind.a`.
+This library must be linked to the binary via CmakeLists.txt.
 3. **Version Mismatches**: Not every Gtest library revision is pre-built for every compiler version in CE.

 ### Symptoms of Version Incompatibility